 What is Bruce Lee’s Nunchucks Made of ?

 Bruce Lee’s nunchaku in the video was made out of two wooden sticks, one eight inches long and the other seven inches long.
 They are connected with a steel chain that is almost 10 inches long.

 The length of the stocks and the amount of chain between them varies depending on whether or not Bruce Lee wanted his weapon to rotate quickly or slowly while performing different combos.

 Who Was Bruce Lee?

 Bruce Lee was a Hong Kong and American actor, martial arts instructor, philosopher, film director and founder of the Jeet Kune Do combat sport.
 Bruce Lee is widely considered by commentators, critics, media, and other martial artists to be one of the most influential martial artists of all time, and a pop culture icon of the 20th century.
 He is often credited with helping to change the way Asians were presented in American films.
-To Check More Click Who the Best Ping Pong Player Ever?
+To read more check this guide How to Play Ping Pong (Table Tennis Rules)